nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :bulb: **Tip:** You can view the supported date and time formats [here](#supported-date-time-formats).

+:bulb: **Tip:** A student cannot have multiple homeworks with the same name, even if they have different deadlines.

 :exclamation: **Caution:** STUDENT_NAME is case-insensitive and supports partial matching.
 For example, `john` will match `John Doe` and `john doe`.
 You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.